tfpauly/privacy-proxy/draft-proxied-svcb-headers.md

 the ALPN SvcParamKey, with the numeric value 1, would have a parameter key "p1".
 The value of each parameter MUST be an sf-binary item that contains the bytes of the SvcParamValue.

-Proxy servers MUST NOT include "DNS-SVCB-Params" response header field if the corresponding request did not include a "DNS-SVCB-Keys".
+Proxy servers MUST NOT include the "DNS-SVCB-Params" response header field if the corresponding request did not include a "DNS-SVCB-Keys".
 Servers MAY include specific SvcParamKey values that were not requested.
 Specifically, servers SHOULD include the "mandatory" parameter if present, which would be presented as "p0", along with any